How do you post to your blog every day?

 Image by churl via Flickr

 First, I cheat by asking other people to post to my blog.
 It might strike you as the easiest way to fill the days, and in some ways it is.
-We have a great staff of Biznology bloggers, ranging Chris Angus, who posted his first one yesterday to Frank Reed, our most prolific blogger, posting each Friday.
+We have a great staff of Biznology bloggers, ranging from Chris Angus, who posted his first one yesterday to Frank Reed, our most prolific blogger, posting each Friday.
 But it took a few years to create a popular enough blog for others to want to contribute.
 And I still must be constantly talking to bloggers and getting new ones or cajoling veterans for another post.
 It’s important, but it isn’t always easy.

 Despite these great contributions from others, I still write more of the posts than anyone, and people want to know how I pull that off.
 I have a few methods that keep those posts coming, some obvious, but I hope a few are new to you: